-Arapahoe/Douglas Works! will follow all applicable Federal, state and local laws to ensure that the needs of workers, youth, and individuals with barriers to employment, including individuals with disabilities are addressed.
+Arapahoe/Douglas Works! will follow all applicable Federal, state, and local laws to ensure that the needs of staff, youth/young adults, and individuals with barriers to employment, including individuals with disabilities are addressed.

-CCA will make services accessible through Arapahoe/Douglas Works! by the following methods:
+CCA will make services accessible through the one-stop delivery system by the following methods:

-CCA's President, or a mutually agreed upon designated representative, will sit on the Board.
+CCA's President, or a mutually agreed upon designated representative, will sit on the board.

-Make available programs, activities, and services, which include, but may not be limited to; adult education, and workplace adult education activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, or integrated education and training (WIOA Law Sec.
+Make available programs, activities, and services, which include, but may not be limited to, adult education, and workplace adult education activities, family literacy activities, English language acquisition activities, integrated English literacy and civics education, workforce preparation activities, or integrated education and training.
+(WIOA Law Sec.
 203(2)).

-Provide information to customers about Arapahoe/Douglas Works! programs and services online, on-site and in the community.
+Provide information to customers about one-stop center programs and services, both onsite and in the community.